Blackfoot River near Milltown Montana

 Local plan

-Start with the Bonner gauge and the recreation-corridor plan.
+Start with the Bonner gauge and the recreation-area plan.
 Then decide whether the day is a bank-focused dry-dropper float, a roadside wade session, or a short streamer window around clouds and clarity.

 Backup water